-An Incident Bulletin is intended for public distribution and contains preliminary information about serious incidents as reported to the C-NLOPB by Operators.
+An Incident Bulletin is intended for public distribution and contains preliminary information about certain incidents that are reported to the C-NLOPB by Operators.

-Following the initial assessment of an incident and receipt of the written notification, an Incident Bulletin may be posted for the serious incidents listed in Section 5.3 of this policy.
+Following the initial assessment of an incident and receipt of the written notification, an Incident Bulletin may be posted for the incidents listed in Section 5.3 of this policy.
 This decision will be taken by the Chief Executive Officer (CEO), in consultation with the CSO and/or CCO, as per the Accord Acts.

-Following written notification from the Operator, the C-NLOPB will post an Incident Bulletin no later than the end of the next business day.
+Following written notification from the Operator, the C-NLOPB will post an Incident Bulletin to the C-NLOPB's website, no later than the end of the next business day.